Discrete complex analysis on isoradial graphs: Discrete harmonic and holomorphic functions. Basic facts

 respectively.
-The reason for a more complicated definition of a boundary vertex (as a pair of an interior and an exterior vertices) is that it corresponds to a prime end in the continuous setting.
-In particular, the same vertex will play the role of several boundary vertices, when it can be approached from different directions inside the domain $\O^\mesh$ -- see e.g. vertices $b$ and $c$ in the Fig.~\ref{Fig:DiscrDomain}A).
-However, when no confusion arises we will often denote boundary vertices by $a$, not indicating explicitly the edge $(a_{\mathrm{int}}a)$ that ends at $a$.
+Further, we say that $\O^\mesh_\G$ is simply connected, if $\O^\mesh$ is simply connected.
+The reason for this definition of $\pa\O^\mesh_\G$ is that the same $a$ may serve as several different boundary vertices, if it can be approached from $\Int\O^\mesh_\G$ by several edges -- see e.g. vertices $b$ and $c$ in the Fig.~\ref{Fig:DiscrDomain}A).
+However, when no confusion arises, we will often treat $\pa\O^\mesh_\G$ as a subset of $\G$, not indicating explicitly the corresponding outgoing edges.